Last Updated on May 27, 2020 by Christine Kaaloa

-Drinking the tap water in India isn’t safe for travelers.
+Drinking tap water in India is not safe for travelers.
 You may know that already.

-But what you may not know is that in India, buying bottled water doesn’t always promise safety, either.
+But what you may not know about traveling India, is that there a several small scams and buying bottled water doesn’t always promise safety, either.

-When I entered a crowded guesthouse café in Hampi, I looked around to see backpackers from all around the world.
-So food-wise, I felt safe.
-But when I walked past an employee sitting off to the side, with a line of empty water bottles, what did I see?… He was filling the bottles with tap water and recapping them!
-Ever after, it’s ruined my trust in “sealed” bottled water in this country.
-I didn’t want to get sick in India from bad drinking water .
+When I entered a crowded guesthouse café in Hampi, I looked around to see backpackers from around the world.
+Food-wise, eating at the cafe felt safe.
+But when I walked around back, I saw a restaurant employee squatting next to a line of empty water bottles… He was filling the bottles with tap water and recapping them!
+Ever after, it’s ruined my trust in “sealed” bottled water in India.
+I have already gotten sick in India.
+I did not want to get sick from bad drinking water .

 This made me wonder,…

 Is buying bottled water in India an exercise in blind faith?

 I began inspecting the bottled water I bought at small shops; sure enough, some of them appeared tampered with!
 Even if they had a brand label wrapper loosely sealed over its cap.